The smartphone turns 25: here are the five major milestones of the device

 You could even receive pages, remember those?

 Even back then, smartphones were expensive.
 With a contract, the price of Simon was around $899, which is about $1,435 in today’s money.
-And you thought the iPhone X was expensive.
-Though its battery reportedly only lasted one whole hour.
+And you thought the iPhone X was expensive (though its battery reportedly only lasted one hour).

 Around 50,000 Simons were sold in the early 90s, which may not seem like a lot but it was the first ever smartphone.
 The legacy of the early Simon lives on in every iPhone or Android smartphone you buy today.